adleleu/author_list/README.md

 In addition, the following configurations are possible:

-* flag_initials: set to False if you want to pring full Names, not initials
+* flag_initials: set to False if you want to print full Names, not initials
 * flag_orcid:  set to False if you don't want the link to orcid ID in the author list
 * affil: LaTex command to use for institue  (Replace by your journal needs, e.g. one of the following examples:  affil = r"\affil";   affil = r"$^"